 Also, go ahead and spice-up your omelet with some crushed red pepper.
 Capsaicin, an antioxidant in chili peppers that gives them their spicy heat, can bump-up your metabolism slightly, so you burn more calories over the course of the day.

 - 1 Tbsp. chopped fresh mint

 Combine the grapefruit and orange in a bowl.
 Top with chopped mint.

 Reset Bonus: This healthy citrus salad is packed with 183 percent of your daily vitamin C needs.
-Vitamin C is known for its powerful antioxidant power and can help minimize the harmful free-radical damage that occurs after a heavy meal.
+Vitamin C is known for its powerful antioxidant benefits and can help minimize the harmful free-radical damage throughout the body.